nuxt/image/docs/content/en/nuxt-img.md

 ### Simple string formatted usage

-I this case you should create a comma separated list of sizes and breakpoints.
+In this case you should create a comma separated list of sizes and breakpoints.
 Separate `breakpoint` and `width` of a set with `:`.

 ```vue{}[index.vue]
 <template>